tomas-trls/javascript-game-challenge/README.md

 This project is a fighting game, it was my biggest challenge since joining \_Nology and it helped me showcase my skills in front-end development, particularly in CSS and JavaScript.
 It helped me understand Functional Javascript but I also started to learn and understand the basics of Object Oriented Programming (OOP) with `classes` and the `extends` keyword.

-One of my goals as a developer was to learn HTML5 Canvas and I am thrilled that I was able to achieve this through this project.
+One of my goals as a developer was to learn HTML5 Canvas and I am glad that I was able to achieve this through this project.
 I had the opportunity to work with HTML5 Canvas from scratch and I learned a lot about how to manipulate the canvas, create animations, and more.

 My next big step would be to continue expanding my knowledge in new technologies and I would be thrilled to learn Three.JS to implement 3D in my projects.
 I believe that this project showcases not only my technical skills but also my quick learning abilities, as I had to start from scratch with HTML5 Canvas.